Senate Square, Helsinki: Construction

+In the 17th and 18th-centuries, the west side was the location of a church and a graveyard.
+On the eastern side of the present Senate Square was located the western part of the old Market Square.
+The eastern part of the old Market Square was in the area of the present Government Palace.
+Between the church, the cemetery, and the old Market Square, there was a block building, which was located in the middle of the present Senate Square.

-In the 17th and 18th centuries it was the location of a graveyard.
-In 1812 Senate Square was designated as the main square for the new capital of Helsinki in the city plan designed by Johan Albrecht Ehrenström.
-The Palace of the Council of State (or Government Palace) was completed on the eastern side of the Senate Square in 1822.
+In 1812, Senate Square was designated as the main square for the new capital of Helsinki in the city plan designed by Johan Albrecht Ehrenström.
+The Palace of the Council of State (or Government Palace) was completed on the eastern side of Senate Square in 1822.
 It served as the seat of the Senate of Finland until it was replaced by the Council of State in 1918, and now houses the offices of the Prime Minister of Finland and the cabinet.

-The main University building, on the opposite side of the Senate Square, was constructed in 1832.
+The main University building, on the opposite side of Senate Square, was constructed in 1832.

-The Helsinki Cathedral on the northern edge of the Senate Square was Engel's lengthiest architectural project.
+Helsinki Cathedral, on the northern edge of Senate Square, was Engel's lengthiest architectural project.
 He worked on it from 1818 until his death in 1840.
-The Helsinki Cathedral — then called the Church of St. Nicholas — dominates the Senate Square, and was finalized twelve years afters Engel's death, in 1852.
+The Cathedral — then called the Church of St. Nicholas — dominates Senate Square, and was finalized in 1852, twelve years after Engel's death.

 Statue of Alexander II

 A statue of Emperor Alexander II is located in the center of the square.
-The statue, erected in 1894, was built to commemorate his re-establishment of the Diet of Finland in 1863 as well as his initiation of several reforms that increased Finland's autonomy from Russia.
+The statue, erected in 1894, was built to commemorate his re-establishment of the Diet of Finland in 1863 as well as his initiation of several reforms that increased Finland's autonomy from the Russian Empire's rule.
 The statue comprises Alexander on a pedestal surrounded by figures representing law, culture, and peasants.
 The sculptor was Walter Runeberg.

-During the Russification of Finland from 1899 onwards, the statue became a symbol of quiet resistance, with people protesting against the decrees of Nicholas II by leaving flowers at the foot of the statue of his grandfather, then known in Finland as "the good tsar".
+During the trials of Russification of Finland between 1899 and 1917, the statue became a symbol of quiet resistance, with people protesting against the decrees of Nicholas II by leaving flowers at the foot of the statue of his grandfather, then known in Finland as "the good tsar".